mdn/content/files/en-us/web/api/mediaquerylistevent/index.md

 ---
 {{APIRef("CSSOM")}}

-The `MediaQueryListEvent` object stores information on the changes that have happened to a {{DOMxRef("MediaQueryList")}} object — instances are available as the event object on a function referenced by a {{DOMxRef("MediaQueryList.change_event")}} event.
+The `MediaQueryListEvent` object stores information on the changes that have happened to a {{DOMxRef("MediaQueryList")}} object — instances are available as the event object on a function referenced by a {{DOMxRef("MediaQueryList.change_event", "change")}} event.

 {{InheritanceDiagram}}